Nassau County Bullying Lawyer

 When these effects require medical or psychological treatment, it makes sense that the responsible party should be required to bear the costs.
 A Nassau County bullying lawyer can help ensure that victims of bullying do not face the added burden of paying for expensive treatment needed to bring about recovery.

-Laws Against Bullying and Harassment
+What are the Laws Against Bullying and Harassment?

 Harassment and bullying behavior are addressed by several state and federal laws.
 U.S. laws prohibit discrimination based on age, ethnicity, sexual orientation, race, religion, ethnicity, marital status, or disability.

 More locally, the state of New York has enacted legislation prohibiting bullying and harassment in school or in settings that may affect the school environment.
 These laws also specifically prohibit cyberbullying.
 Referred to as the Dignity for All Students Act, this legislation requires schools to take proactive action to prevent and stop bullying.
 If they fail in this duty, legal action may be appropriate.

 Other laws that may apply in bullying situations include criminal and civil laws involving harassment, stalking, menacing, and other harmful practices.